-10. What are the main problems and challenges?
+What are the main problems and challenges?

-- □ Failure to secure political support and stable funding.
+- Failure to secure political support and stable funding.
+The assessment costs may not be fully included in the yearly budget of the Ministry or Department of Education.
 As a consequence, the assessment stability is at risk.
-The assessment may be administered only once, or on an irregular basis.
-Involving stakeholders and transparency are essential to minimize this risk. - □ Need to secure sufficient staff.
+The assessment may be administered only once or on an irregular basis.
+Involving stakeholders and transparency are essential to minimise this risk. - Need to secure sufficient staff.
 It is common to see assessment units whose members can only devote a fraction of their time to the assessment.
-It is important to agree on the number of staff and the amount of time they would put in the assessment, and to plan the assessment accordingly. - Need to develop local capacity.
-The best way to do so is by providing handson training while implementing an assessment.
-Other capacity building activities may involve courses or workshops (face-to-face and distance), study visits, and attending conferences.
-Efforts should be made to retain the trained staff. - □ Tests are too difficult.
-Assessment tests are usually good at measuring the curricular objectives or expectations, but are not that good at measuring what students at the low end of the learning distribution can do.
+It is important to agree on the number of staff and the amount of time they would put in the assessment and to plan the assessment accordingly. - Need to develop local capacity.
+The best way to do so is by providing hands-on training while implementing an assessment.
+Other capacity-building activities may involve courses or workshops (face-to-face and distance), study visits and attending conferences.
+Efforts should be made to retain trained staff. - Tests are too difficult.
+Assessment tests are usually good at measuring the curricular objectives or expectations but are not that good at measuring what students at the low end of the learning distribution can do.
 Consequently, results may end up showing that most of the students are clustered in the lowest proficiency levels.
-Therefore, make sure that test design is informed by both the curriculum and the actual learning levels of the students. - Poor sampling.
-Assessments that are supposed to be representative at the country level may end up using samples that are representative of a few regions, or a certain type of schools (e.g., urban schools) only.
+Therefore, make sure that test design is informed by both the curriculum and the actual learning levels of the students.

+- Poor sampling.
+Assessments that are supposed to be representative at the country level may end up using samples that are representative of a few regions or a certain type of schools (e.g. urban schools) only.
 Or, during the field work, only the schools that are "easy to reach" may end up being tested.
-This may happen because of poor planning, logistical difficulties, or being out of budget.
-Sampling and field work should be planned in detail and well in advanced to avoid these problems.
+This may happen because of poor planning, logistical difficulties or being out of budget.
+Sampling and field work should be planned in detail and well in advanced to avoid these problems. - Lack of standardised procedures.
+When there are not clear guidelines and manuals to administer the assessment, when tests administrators do not have appropriate training, when scoring rules are not clear, when there are not clear rules or protocols for creating the dataset, the whole assessment effort may end up being wasted.
+A minimum level of standardisation is needed to ensure that test scores can be interpreted as intended.
+Manuals, training and quality control procedures are important tools to ensure standardisation.